elpachongco/bhread-blog/content/posts/my-first-post.md

 ---
-title: "My First Post"
+title: "Welcome to the Bhread blog"
 date: 2023-09-20T12:07:42+08:00
-draft: true
+draft: false
 ---

 ## Introduction

 Hello world!
 This is the Bhread blog.
+Most of the static content of Bhread.com will live here.
+This will mostly be documentation.